Kochi

 Share This Article

 Fort Kochi is a melting pot of cultures.
 Portuguese, Dutch Jewish and English influences have helped mould the city.
-It is also a major port and home to Vembanad Lake, the largest in Kerala.
+It is also a major port and home to Vembanad Lake, the largest lake in India.
 Visitors can shop for spices, jewellery, handicrafts, textiles and antiques.
-The place has incredible art cafes too.
+The place has fantastic art cafes too.

 uasatish, India, Kerala, Kochi, synagogue, blog, photography,